GuangchuangYu/hexSticker/README.md

 ### Fail to load ‘sysfonts’

-In Mac OS, you may need to re-install `sysfornt` to properly load it.
+In Mac OS, you may need to re-install `sysfont` to properly load it.

 Be sure to install `xquartz` first.